AdityaSeth777/Audio-SpectraCLI/Readme.md

 ls
 ```

-5. You can use [Example.py](https://github.com/AdityaSeth777/Audio-SpectraCLI/blob/main/tests/main.py) as a reference or use the following code :
+5. You can use [Example.py](https://github.com/AdityaSeth777/Audio-SpectraCLI/blob/main/tests/test.py) as a reference or use the following code :

 ```
-from Audio_SpectraCLI import AudioSpectrumVisualizer
+from Audio_SpectraCLI import AudioSpectrumVisualizer from PyQt5.QtWidgets import QApplication

-# Creating an instance of AudioSpectrumVisualizer with custom parameters.
+# Creating an instance of AudioSpectrumVisualizer with custom parameters
+app = QApplication([])
 audio_visualizer = AudioSpectrumVisualizer(
-    duration=5, frequency_range=(50, 5000), color='red')
+    duration=10, fs=22050, block_size=8192, frequency_range=(2000, 5000), color='green')

 # Starting the audio spectrum visualization
+audio_visualizer.show()
 audio_visualizer.start_visualization()
+app.exec_()
 ```

 Once you have activated the audio_visualizer instance, feel free to use it wherever in the program.
 It consists of several parameters (which gives more control to the user), so make sure to configure and add those before using it in your code.
+Also, the user can modify (wrt [v4.0](https://github.com/AdityaSeth777/Audio-SpectraCLI/tree/4.0)) the Duration (in seconds), Sampling Rate (in Hz), and Block Size.

 ---